starzonmyarmz/iamdanielmarino.com/src/work/porchlight-design-system.md

 While the incorporation of a Design System holds significant potential for enhancing Harvest, our team faces several notable challenges in its adoption:

-- **Complex Migration Process:** Transitioning to a design system poses a formidable challenge due to the extensive number of components distributed across various products and toolchains.
+- **Complex Migration Process:** Transitioning to a design system poses a challenge due to the extensive number of components distributed across various products and toolchains.
 The sheer scale of this migration demands careful planning and execution.
 - **Ongoing Commitment to Maintenance:** Recognizing that a design system is a dynamic entity, sustained commitment from leadership is crucial.
-Regular maintenance, requiring dedicated time within our project cadence, is imperative to ensure the system's continued relevance and effectiveness.
+Regular maintenance, requiring dedicated time within our project cadence, is imperative to ensure the system’s continued relevance and effectiveness.
 - **Decision-Making for System Evolution:** The maintenance process includes decisions about incorporating new patterns, modifying existing ones, and potentially phasing out outdated patterns.
 Apart from the actual implementation, significant time and effort are required to facilitate team discussions and secure buy-in for these decisions.
-This collaborative aspect is integral to the system's evolution.
+This collaborative aspect is integral to the system’s evolution.

 Addressing these hurdles strategically will pave the way for a smoother integration of the Design System into our workflow, ultimately optimizing our design and development processes.